Planning and Funding Care

 The cost of long-term care for seniors varies as much as the types of care available and the degree of assistance you or a loved one need.

-In this article, we review some of the more common funding options for senior housing and long-term care services.
-Senior care can range from a few hours a week of personal care or companionship from an in-home care provider, to full-time in-home care, to skilled nursing care in a nursing home.
+In this article, Comfort Keepers® will review some of the more common funding options for senior housing and long-term care services.
+Senior care can range from a few hours a week of personal or companionship care by an in-home care provider, to full-time in-home care, to skilled nursing care in a nursing home.

-Many who have not done their research mistakenly believe that Medicare is the answer for long-term care.
-In reality, it covers only a very narrow range of costs.
-It is important that you understand ahead of time the benefits and limits of Medicare, so you adequately prepare for senior care needs.
+Many who have not done their research mistakenly believe that Medicare can be the answer for long-term care.
+In reality, it covers only a very narrow range of long-term care costs.
+It is important that you understand ahead of time the benefits and limits of Medicare so you can adequately prepare for long-term care needs.

-In-home care is generally far less expensive, but costs vary greatly, depending on where you live, the level of care and hours of service required each week.
+According to the Henry J. Kaiser Family Foundation Web site, nursing home rates vary widely, but can exceed $5,000 a month.
+In-home care is generally far less expensive, but costs vary greatly, depending on where you live, the level of care and number of hours of services needed per week.

 How will you pay for long-term care?
-Options include Medicare, Medicaid (if you qualify), long-term care insurance, Veterans Administration benefits and out of pocket (from your savings and assets).
+Options include Medicaid (if you qualify), long-term care insurance, Veterans Administration benefits, and out of pocket—from your savings and assets.

 As previously mentioned, Medicare applies to long-term care in limited circumstances, such as immediately following a hospital stay.
-Medicare covers short-term, physician-prescribed home health care for skilled nursing; physical, occupational and speech therapy; medical social services; and assistance with bathing, feeding and other personal care.
+Medicare covers short-term, physician-prescribed home health care for skilled nursing, physical, occupational and speech therapy, and medical social services, as well as assistance with bathing, feeding and other personal care by a home health aide.
 Medicare does not pay for extended care.

-Medicare also covers up to 100 days of nursing home care in limited instances, and it helps cover the cost of some durable medical equipment for home use.
-It also covers hospice care for people diagnosed with a terminal illness and a life expectancy of six months or less.
+Medicare also covers up to 100 days of nursing home care in limited instances, and helps cover the cost of some durable medical equipment for home use, as well as for hospice care for people diagnosed with terminal illness and a life expectancy of six months or less.

 Medicaid and State Programs

-Medicaid, the largest public payer for long-term care, will (if you qualify) pay for nursing home care and other costs that Medicare does not cover.
+Medicaid, the largest public payer for long-term care, will (if you qualify), pays for nursing home care and other costs that Medicare does not cover.
 It may also cover some in-home care services.
 Those who receive Supplemental Security Income (SSI) are likely to qualify for Medicaid automatically.
-You can also qualify if you have limited income and assets.
+You also can qualify if you have limited income and assets.
 Eligibility guidelines vary by state.
-Assets considered for eligibility generally do not include homes, cars, household furnishings or burial plots.
-In some cases you may still qualify if your income exceeds your state's eligibility level.
+Assets considered for eligibility generally do not include homes, cars, household furnishings, or burial plots.
+In some cases you may still qualify if your income exceeds your state’s eligibility level.
 And in several states, seniors may qualify for Medicaid after they have spent their income and assets on nursing home or other health care expenses.
-This is commonly referred to as the Medicaid "spend down."
+This is commonly referred to as the Medicaid “spend down.”